goblinhack/c-plus-plus-examples/README.md

 Are you looking for a collection of short snippets of modern C++ code covering core features in C++11 and beyond?
 Of course you are!

-As I'm always learning C++ myself, I wanted to put out simple examples of each of the main features of the language.
+As I'm constantly learning C++ myself, I wanted to create some simple examples of each of the main features of the language.
 You can build each example individually or as a whole.

 Let me know if this is useful to anyone or if there are any areas you want